Keep Cancer From Coming Back: The Medicines & The Importance of Mindset

 - Are You Just Finishing Treatment For Early Breast Cancer?
 Learn How Other Women Are Finding Strength & Making a New Life By Sharing The Experience

 New treatments are also giving survivors more options than ever.
-As Dr. Port explained, “One of the biggest areas of progress is the medications we offer after surgery and radiation.
+As Dr. Port explains, “One of the biggest areas of progress is the medications we offer after surgery and radiation.
 Therapies that go everywhere in the body to reduce the risk of cancer coming back (also called recurrence).
 We customize and tailor treatment based on the individual.
-Patients do have options.
-Doctors don’t make anybody do anything.”
+Patients do have options.”

 RELATED: How To Reduce the Risk Of Breast Cancer Recurrence